 CCSkills, the sector skills council, commissioned us to consult young people and promotes our creative careers advice.

 Festivals: Voice magazine is Youth Media Partner at Brighton Fringe and press-accredited at Edinburgh Fringe as well as many other arts festivals.
-We help to run the youth zone at Mozfest the healthy internet festival run by Mozilla.

 Mozilla Foundation, This global non-profit commissioned us to consult an international cohort of young people, so we ran an afternoon of workshops ‘Exploring the Impact of Artificial Intelligence‘ with c.50 young people and engaging some great partner organisations including NESTA and the BBC.